njtierney/maxcovr/README.md

 for their supervision.
 Alessio Quaglino and Jost Reinhold for their help in implementing the first implementation of this problem in lpSolve.
 Martin Weiser for his suggestion for the relocation process.
-Matt Sutton for very his very thoughtful explanations on how to interact with high level solvers, which led to implementing maxcovr in lpsolve, glpk, and gurobi.
-And Alex Simmons, for teachiing me how to write better C++ code.
+Matt Sutton for his very thoughtful explanations on how to interact with high level solvers, which led to implementing maxcovr in lpsolve, glpk, and gurobi.
+And Alex Simmons, for teaching me how to write better C++ code.